Frequently Asked Questions

-- A guest is found to be intoxicated (with alcohol or drugs) during their stay at our facility or is in possession of any alcohol, non-prescribed drugs.
+* A guest is found to be intoxicated (with alcohol or drugs) during their stay at our facility or is in possession of any alcohol or non-prescribed drugs.
 This includes refusal to take a drug test or alcohol test.

-- A guest causes disruption to the treatment program and/or disturbs the treatment of other clients during their stay.
+* A guest causes disruption to the treatment program and/or disturbs the treatment of other clients during their stay.
 This includes, but is not limited to, inappropriate behaviour, theft, and the breaking of federal or state laws.

 * Refusal to comply with the treatment program.
 This includes, but is not limited to, leaving the property without approval, leaving the group without approval when on an excursion, serious non-participation or active undermining of the program.